anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter01.md

 - **Verification** is performed using reviews (e.g., manifests) to ensure that the cloud infrastructure or workload is delivered as per implementation specifications.
 - **Validation** confirms the infrastructure or workload meet the expected or desired behaviour by means of automated testing.

-**All Terms utilized throughout this chapter are intended to align with LFN Complinace and Verification Committee (CVC) definitions, and their use through CVC documentation, guidelines, and standards.**
+**All Terms utilized throughout this chapter are intended to align with LFN Compliance and Verification Committee (CVC) definitions, and their use through CVC documentation, guidelines, and standards.**

 ## Introduction

 **Document Purpose**

-This chapter includes tracability from requirements to test cases and a test case execution framework to ensure Kubernetes infrastructure meets the design, feature, and capability expectations of the Reference Model (RM) and RA2.
+This chapter includes traceability from requirements to test cases and a test case execution framework to ensure Kubernetes infrastructure meets the design, feature, and capability expectations of the Reference Model (RM) and RA2.
 Ultimately, RC2 will reduce the amount of time and cost it takes each operator to on-board and maintain cloud infrastructure and CNFs.

 ## RC2 End User Requirements

-Telcom service providers / operators are the primary intended audience for RC2 results.
+Telecommunication service providers / operators are the primary intended audience for RC2 results.
 Specifically those selecting infrastructure and network function technologies to use in their network.
-The RC2 result artefact(s) should be clear and provide confidence to the service provider that the test results meet the requirements *they have.*
+The RC2 result artifact(s) should be clear and provide confidence to the service provider that the test results meet the requirements *they have.*

 Vendors/Developers are a secondary audience.
 They should be able to clearly see the mapping from a specific test result (pass or fail) to the requirement.